isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 ‟Toshio, keep your hands covered.”

-Naramaru, the Kagoshima-bound boat we were to board was scheduled to leave at 8 o’clock in the morning.
+Nara Maru, the Kagoshima-bound boat we were to board was scheduled to leave at 8 o’clock in the morning.
 The rope was stretched all the way to the gate, and the people who were supposed to see the passengers off were waiting outside the rope.
 Nervous family faces, except for my grandmother, were also lined up there.
 The passengers were led inside the rope one by one.
 I walked along, trying to hold on to my father, my hands covered with my overcoat, which we never use in Okinawa.
 As I looked around, no one had an overcoat with them, so the fact that we were carefully prepared made us stand out even more.

  There were three counters lined up to the boarding gate, at the entrance desk was a Ryukyu Marine Transport to check the tickets.